 Metal grating, walkways, and handrails, all new, led to a spiral staircase up through the center of the stone tower.

-The top of the tower offered nice views of the lake stretching to the north and south, of the pretty green fields above Pont-la-Ville, and of the sweeping expanse of the A-12 motorway, one of Switzerland’s main freeways.
+The top of the tower offers nice views of the lake stretching to the north and south, of the pretty green fields above Pont-la-Ville, and of the sweeping expanse of the A-12 motorway, one of Switzerland’s main freeways.

 Not yet in the fall frame of mind, I wasn’t prepared for the sun to set so quickly and for the chill to seep in almost immediately.